Get an Appointment with a Lawyer Now

 Applying for Full Custody of a Child

 During separation or divorce proceedings, a parent will often enquire about ‘applying for full custody’ of a child.
 In Australia, this is known as seeking sole parental responsibility.
-The laws surrounding sole parental responsibility will change significantly on 6 May 2024.
+The laws surrounding sole parental responsibility changed significantly as of 6 May 2024.
 This page explains what parental responsibility is and outlines the changes.

 What is parental responsibility?

-‘Parental responsibility’ refers to all the duties and powers of parenthood.
+‘Parental responsibility’ refers to all the duties, powers, responsibilities and authority that parents have in relation to children.
 This includes making long-term decisions about a child such as where the child is to be educated, what religion they are to follow, their name, any major medical procedures they receive and when they obtain a passport.

-When no court orders have been made, parental responsibility rests with both of a child’s parents.
+When no court orders have been made, both parents will have parental responsibility for their child or children.
 When a parenting matter goes to court, the court may make an order that gives parental responsibility to one person or to more than one person.
 While the persons with parental responsibility are usually parents, this is not always the case.
 In some situations, parental responsibility may be given to a grandparent or an aunt if this is in the child‘s best interests.

 What is changing?